 Burns Night 2022: Date of Burns Night 2022, what it is and how it is celebrated in Scotland

+Burns Night 2022: Date of Burns Night 2022, what Burns Night is and how it is celebrated in Scotland

 Here’s everything you need to know about Burns Night, when it falls in 2022 and why Scots dine out on whisky, haggis and tartan on this night each year